Nihari

-Nihari (निहारी; নিহারী; نہاری) is a stew originating in Lucknow, the capital of 18th-century Awadh under the Mughal Empire in the Indian subcontinent.
-It consists of slow-cooked meat, mainly a shank cut of lamb and mutton, or goat meat, as well as chicken and bone marrow.
-It is flavoured with long pepper (pippali), a relative of black pepper.
-In Pakistan and Bangladesh, nihari is often served and consumed with naan.
+Nihari (Hindi: निहारी, Urdu: نہاری) is a stew of the Indian subcontinent, which consists of slow-cooked meat, mainly a shank cut of beef, lamb and mutton, or goat meat, as well as chicken and bone marrow.
+The two most common theories of origin postulate that nihari originated in the Indian subcontinent during the era of Mughal Empire either in the cities of Lucknow or Delhi.
+It is flavoured with long pepper (pippali), a relative of black pepper and is often served with naan, roti or rice.

 Etymology

-The name nihari originates from Arabic nahâr (نهار), meaning "morning"; it was originally eaten by nawabs in the Mughal Empire as a breakfast course following Fajr prayer.
+The Hindi-Urdu name nihari originates from Arabic nahâr (نهار), meaning "morning"; it was originally eaten by nawabs in the Mughal Empire as a breakfast course following Fajr prayer.
+It is served in the morning, though certain eateries, such as Kallu Mian of Delhi, serve it in the afternoon.

 History

-According to many sources, nihari originated in the royal kitchens of Lucknow, Awadh (modern-day Uttar Pradesh, India), in the late 18th century, during the last throes of the Mughal Empire.
-It was originally meant to be consumed as a heavy, high-energy breakfast dish on an empty stomach by working-class citizens, particularly in colder climates and seasons.
-However, the dish later gained widespread popularity and eventually became a staple of the royal cuisine of Mughal-era nawabs.
+The exact origins of Nihari are a subject of culinary debate, with The Bloomsbury Handbook of Indian Cuisine asserting the city of origin to be in the Indian cities of Lucknow or Delhi.
+One largely accepted tradition attributes that nihari may have originated in the royal kitchens of the Indian city of Lucknow, Awadh (modern-day Uttar Pradesh, India), in the late 18th-century, during the last throes of the Mughal Empire.
+Another theory postulates its origin in Delhi during the medieval period of India.
+The dish later gained widespread popularity and eventually became a staple of the royal cuisine of Mughal-era nawabs, coming to be eaten throughout the Indian subcontinent.

 Popularity

-Nihari is a traditional dish among the Indian Muslim communities of Lucknow, Delhi, and Bhopal.
+Nihari is a traditional dish of the Indian cities of Lucknow, Delhi, and Bhopal.
 Following the partition of India in 1947, many Urdu-speaking Muslims from northern India migrated to Karachi in West Pakistan and Dhaka in East Pakistan, and established a number of restaurants serving the dish.
 In Karachi, nihari became a large-scale success and soon spread in prominence and availability across Pakistan.
+Nihari is eaten in Bangladesh as well.